RickyRicer/HomeworkWeek1/readme.md

 ## Screenshots

 This is my first attempt at readme screenshots.
-It did disappoint.
 ![Screenshot of Horiseon Social Solutions Homepage](./assets/images/horiseonsnip.PNG)